PrithvishSarkar/medicationBooklet/README.md

 # Medication Booklet Application

 The Medication Booklet Application is a user-friendly tool designed to help users manage their medications effectively.
-With features like adding and viewing medication details, it provides a simple way to keep track of your medicine intake details.
+With features like adding, viewing, and deleting medication details, it provides a simple way to keep track of your medicine intake.

 ## UI of the App

-- Navigation Bar
+- **Navigation Bar**

   - Contains three buttons: Dashboard, Add Medicine, and Checklist
   - The Cover Page is shown when the application mounts by default

-- Permanent Layouts
+- **Permanent Layouts**

   - The Navigation Bar and a Side Panel are permanent components of the app layout

-- Side Panel
+- **Side Panel**

   - Contains three buttons: Delete All Data, User Guide, and Learn More
   - **Delete All Data**: Opens a modal asking for confirmation.
 Once confirmed, all application data is removed from Local Storage
   - **User Guide**: Opens a modal that guides the user on how to use the application
   - **Learn More**: Opens the GitHub repository for this application in a new tab

-- Responsive Design
+- **Responsive Design**

   - The application is highly responsive, ensuring usability across various devices
   - **On larger screens**: Main content is displayed on the right side
   - **On mobile devices**: Main content is displayed at bottom of the Navigation Bar
   - The Layout is inspired Dashboard User Interface

-- Dashboard
+- **Dashboard**
   - The actual Dashboard section contains the user's medication details
   - All the medicine details are grouped and displayed in an eye-catching manner

 ## Interactivity of the App

-- Username Modal
+- **Username Modal**
   -When the application is used for the first time, a modal opens asking for the user's full name

   - The username is stored in Local Storage and used throughout the application
   - On subsequent visits, the username is fetched from Local Storage, and the modal is not displayed

-- Navigation Buttons
+- **Navigation Buttons**

   - When clicking on any of the Navigation Buttons, the corresponding section is displayed
   - The Button UI (length and color) also changes

-- Add Medicine Section
+- **Add Medicine Section**

   - A form is provided where users can input details about their medications
   - Clicking the "Submit" button adds the medicine details, which are then visible in the Dashboard and in the Checklist section

-- Checklist Section
+- **Checklist Section**

-  - Showcases detailed medication information accompanied by a sequence of checkboxes to track the medicine intake schedule
+  - Displays detailed medication information accompanied by a sequence of checkboxes to track the medicine intake schedule
-  - Checkboxes range from the Starting Date to the Ending Date, as provided in the "Add Medicine" section
+  - Checkboxes range from the *Starting Date* to the *Ending Date*, as provided in the *Add Medicine* section
-  - As an example, consider a Starting Date of 15th March and an Ending Date of 22nd March, the Checklist section would generate cards displaying Date-Checkbox pairs for each date within this range and along with detailed information about the associated medicine
+  - For example, if the Starting Date is 15th March and the Ending Date is 22nd March, the Checklist section generates cards displaying Date-Checkbox pairs for each date in this range along with the associated medication details
-  - The checklist data is stored in Local Storage.
-When the app is reloaded, the data is fetched and displayed
+  - The checklist data is stored in Local Storage, ensuring it is retained even after refreshing the application

+- **Delete a Medication**

+  - In the *Checklist* section, users can click on the *Bin* icon associated with a specific medication to delete that medication's information
+  - Once deleted, the data is removed from both the UI and Local Storage

-- Real-Time Updates
+- **Real-Time Updates**
   - When you add new medication details in the "Add Medicine" section, the application automatically updates the Dashboard and Checklist sections to keep all records synchronized
   - The app seamlessly incorporates new data into existing schedules, saving users from manual adjustments and making the process simple and efficient